Vasily Chuikov: Poland and Germany

 finally heading the Soviet offensive which conquered Berlin while the Western Allied forces were wiping out what was left in Southern and Western Germany in April/May 1945.

-Chuikov's advance through Poland was characterized by massive advances across difficult terrain [on several occasions, the 8th Guards Army advanced over 40 mi in a single day].
+Chuikov's advance through Poland was characterized by massive advances across difficult terrain.
+(On several occasions, the 8th Guards Army advanced over 40 mi in a single day.)
 On 1 May 1945, Chuikov, who commanded his army operating in central Berlin, was the first Allied officer to learn about Adolf Hitler's suicide, being informed by General Hans Krebs who had come to Chuikov's headquarters under a white flag.
 Krebs, under orders from Goebbels, sought conditions for surrender more favorable to the Germans, which Chuikov had no authority to grant and so rejected any terms.
 On 2 May, he accepted the unconditional surrender of Berlin's forces from General Helmuth Weidling who had taken command, with the suicide that morning by Gen. Krebs.

 Chuikov appeared in the documentary film Berlin (1945), directed by Yuli Raizman.

 Later life

 After the war, Chuikov continued to command the 8th Guards Army in Germany, later serving as Commander-in-Chief of the Group of Soviet Forces in Germany from 1949 until 1953, when he was made commander of the Kiev Military District.
 While serving at that post, on 11 March 1955 he was promoted to Marshal of the Soviet Union.
 From 1960 to 1964, he was the Commander-in-Chief of the Soviet Ground Forces.
 He also served as the Chief of the Civil Defense from 1961 until his retirement in 1972.
 From 1961 until his death, he was a member of the Central Committee of the Communist Party of the Soviet Union.
 In 1969, Chuikov led the Soviet delegation attending the funeral of Dwight D. Eisenhower.

-He was a major consultant for the design of The Motherland Calls memorial commemorating Stalingrad battle on Mamayev Kurgan, and was buried there after his death at the age of 82.
-After Chuikov's death a piece of paper with handwritten prayer was found among his belongings: "Oh, the One who can turn night into day and earth into a flower garden.
+He was a major consultant for the design of The Motherland Calls, a memorial on Mamayev Kurgan commemorating the Battle of Stalingrad, and was buried there after his death on 18 March 1982, at the age of 82.
+After Chuikov's death a piece of paper with a handwritten prayer was found among his belongings: "Oh, the One who can turn night into day and earth into a flower garden.
 Make every difficult thing easy for me.
 And help me".